Jasmin Wagner discography

-The discography of German singer Jasmin Wagner, best known as Blümchen, also known as Jasmin, Blossom or Denim Girl, consists of six studio albums, one soundtrack album, one live album, two remix albums, three compilation albums, two video albums, 30 singles, including five as featured artist, seven promotional singles, and 30 music videos, including tree as featured artist.
+The discography of German singer Jasmin Wagner, best known as Blümchen, also known as Jasmin, Blossom or Denim Girl, consists of six studio albums, one soundtrack album, one live album, two remix albums, three compilation albums, two video albums, 38 singles, including 10 as featured artist, 10 promotional singles, and 39 music videos, including nine as featured artist.
 The first release was the debut studio album Herzfrequenz in 1996, preceded by the chart hit "Herz an Herz", a Paso Doble cover version.
 The albums Verliebt..., Jasmin, Die Welt gehört dir and Die Versuchung followed in 1997, 1998, 2000 and 2006 respectively.
 In 2019, after a hiatus, Wagner returned as Blümchen and released her first single "Computerliebe", again a Paso Doble cover version.